What the CHIPS Act means for your gadgets and U.S. tech manufacturing

 We just need a certain amount of chips which will not hold the U.S. in a situation of blackmail or in a situation of peril if there is a war in East Asia, or if there are others just general supply chain snafus.

-On whether this law effectively shore up the U.S.'s position and curbs China's influence in chip manufacturing
+On whether this law effectively shores up the U.S.'s position and curbs China's influence in chip manufacturing

 It absolutely does [shore up the U.S.'s position], but it doesn't necessarily curb China's influence.
 It forces China to be able to come up with greater indigenous innovation to catch up with the U.S. - and its East Asian peers - in terms of chip manufacturing.